cliosight/Docs/README.md

 - [JSON body of a Dashboard with example](#dashboardjson)

 A dashboard is an aggregation of forms and multiple reports with global filters.
 It is basically a UI container element.
 It can have its own pre and post HTML code.
 The syntax enables users to place forms and reports one next to the other or in a sequential order.
-This makes it the easiest way to develop and host a micro CRM, analytics dashboard, a single page web application or a landing page.
+This makes it the easiest way to develop and host a micro CRM application, analytics dashboard, a SPA or a landing page.

 ![Dashboard_aggregation](https://miro.medium.com/v2/resize:fit:1400/1*hZpjHig-UJXT8hwOkDgZPQ.png)